MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ## The `--debug` parameter

 One of the best ways to see what the Azure CLI is executing for each Azure CLI reference command is to use the `--debug` parameter.
-The Azure CLI returns a plethora of information!
 Here's examples of `--debug` for both a failed and successful command:

 ```azurecli
 -- Error example: Create a resource group, but omit the quotes around the resource group name.